ghga-de/ghga-metadata-schema/docs/schema_markdown/key_type.md

 # Slot: key_type

-The semantic type for the key of an attribute.
+A semantic type that characterizes the attribute key.
+Usually this is a term from an ontology, e.g. 'MAXO:0000616' indicates that the attribute is a measurement of oxygen saturation in the blood.

 URI: [GHGA:key_type](https://w3id.org/GHGA/key_type)